 7. Fireworks & Fiestas

-For a more organised blast of Spanish fun aim for Fiesta Major on August 23rd.
+For a more organised blast of Spanish fun aim for Fiesta Major in late August.
 Again, everyone heads to the beach with blankets and food but this time the fireworks are an official display that will blow your minds!

 Where to Stay When Visiting Sitges?

 To gain the most from a holiday in Sitges we would recommend the freedom of a gorgeous villa with your own pool.
 Utopia Villas has a fabulous range of properties that will guarantee you have a relaxing holiday while visiting Sitges with your kids.

 Kick back with a book and let them run free in the garden and play in the pool.
 Catering can be arranged for those evenings where you want to be waited on hand and foot without stepping outside the grounds.
 Need babysitters’ no problem.
 Utopia Villas concierge service can arrange it all for you.